 How awesome does that look?
-This solar light pathway is made with glass blocks and solar powered LED lights.
+This solar light pathway is made with glass blocks and solar-powered LED lights.
 In the tutorial below, most of the items used were purchased, but I think you could pick up almost everything required for free if you ask around…

-For example when we moved into our house, the previous owner had left 15 of those glass blocks in the garage.
+For example, when we moved into our house, the previous owner had left 15 of those glass blocks in the garage.
 They knocked around for a while and then I ended up just giving them away.
-Also if you didn’t want the different colors, you could pick up some free unwanted solar garden lights, and utilize the solar panel and LED in the glass blocks; this method would also cut down on any wiring.
+Also if you didn’t want the different colours, you could pick up some free unwanted solar garden lights, and utilize the solar panel and LED in the glass blocks; this method would also cut down on any wiring.
 If you want to give this a go, get on Freecycle (or similar) and see what you can acquire for free.
 Tutorial: DIY Beautiful Solar Light Pathway.